austinstewartmsda-stack/Medical-Readmissions/README.md

 ![Total Avoided Readmissions](image/Addtoreadmitgithub.png)

----

 ## What the data shows

-I am working with two main metrics.
+I am working with two main metrics:

-Avoided readmissions in thousands.
+1. Avoided readmissions in thousands.

-Average readmission rate.
+2. Average readmission rate.

 The data is monthly, which allows me to analyze both short term changes and long term trends.

----

 ## What I found